syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/ButtonEditAppearance.md

 {%endhighlight%}

-> Note: Foreground settings for the child buttons can be specified using ButtonEditChildButton.Font and ButtonEditChildButton.ForeColor properties.
+N> Foreground settings for the child buttons can be specified using ButtonEditChildButton.Font and ButtonEditChildButton.ForeColor properties.

 ![](Overview_images/Overview_img92.jpeg)